Convergence of Invariant Graph Networks: Can Approximate Spectral GNN

 \begin{proof} Given diagonal matrix $D$ and matrix $M$, to implement $DMD$ with linear equivariant layers of \IGN, we first use operation 14-15 in \Cref{tab:R2-R2} to copy diagonal elements in $D$ to rows and columns of two matrix $D_\tn{row}$ and $D_\tn{col}$.
 Then calculating $DMD$ becomes entry-wise multiplication of three matrix $D_\tn{row}, M, D_\tn{col}$.
-Assuming all entries of $D$ and $M$ lies in a compact domain, we can use MLP (which is part of IGN according to \Cref{remark:IGN}) to approximate multiplication arbitrarily well \citep{cybenko1989approximation,hornik1989multilayer}.
-Note that in general matrix multiplication can not be achieved by \IGN{} but in our case, we are exploiting that $\degmean$ is a diagonal matrix.
-See \Cref{remark:IGN-mm-multiplication} for illustration.
+Assuming all entries of $D$ and $M$ lies in a compact domain, we can use MLP (which is part of IGN according to \Cref{remark:IGN}) to approximate multiplication arbitrarily well \citep{cybenko1989approximation,hornik1989multilayer}. for illustration.

 To implement $\frac{1}{n}Mx$ with linear equivariant layers of \IGN, first map $x$ into a diagonal matrix $\text{Diag}(x)$ and concatenate it with $M$ as the input $[\text{Diag}(x), M] \in \mb{R}^{n\times n \times 2}$ to \IGN.
 Apply ``copy diagonal to all columns'' to the first channel and use MLP to uniformly approximates up to arbitrary precision $\epsilon$ the multiplication of first channel with the second channel.
 Then use operation ``copy row mean'' to map $\mb{R}^{n\times n } \rightarrow \mb{R}^{n}$ to get the $\frac{1}{n}Mx$ within $\epsilon$ precision.
 See \Cref{fig:approx}. \end{proof}